hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">posture policy</span>
     - a collection of posture requirements
     - associated with one or more identity groups and operating systems
-    - <span style="color: #bb6600;">posture agent</span>: an agent runs on the endpoint, like the AnyConnect ISE Posture Agentor, Network Admission Control (NAC) Age
+    - <span style="color: #bb6600;">posture agent</span>: an agent runs on the endpoint, like the AnyConnect ISE Posture Agentor, Network Admission Control (NAC) Agent
     - considerations: Conditions, Remediations, Requirements, Posture Policy, Client Provisioning and Access Policy
       - conditions: a set of rule to define a compliant endpoint, inclusing include the installation of a firewall, anti-virus software, anti-malware, hotfixes, disk encryption and more
       - remediations: the methods AnyConnect will handle endpoints that are <span style="color: #bb6600;">out of compliance</span>